-Based on the differentiated Maths program, students are placed into one of the following:
+Based on the differentiated Mathematics program, students are placed into one of the following:

-Foundation Maths
+Foundation Mathematics

-Foundation Mathematics as part of the differentiated Maths program at Lalor Secondary College, is designed to assist selected students to develop and improve key numeracy skills through their application to real life situations.
-Topics studied will include Number Skills and an introduction to Financial Maths, which will be the focus for Semester One as well as a
+Foundation Mathematics, as part of the differentiated Mathematics program at Lalor Secondary College, is designed to assist selected students to develop and improve key numeracy skills through their application to real life situations.
+Topics studied will include Number Skills and an introduction to Financial Mathematics, which will be the focus for Semester

+One as well as a modified course in line with General Mathematics topics.
 Students will work on the application of the four number operations to real life situations.
-Semester Two will see topics such as Measurement including area, perimeter and volume by themselves but also linked to costing and comparing DIY projects.
+Semester Two will see an introduction to topics such as Linear Relationships.
 Probability will cover the calculation of the chance of different situations occurring.
-Statistics will look at how data can be presented and how to understand graphs, especially those that the media are showing.
+Statistics will look at how data can be presented and how to understand graphs, especially those that the media are showing